New Czech lower house to vote on lifting Babis' immunity for EU fraud prosecution

 This vote will take place after the constituent session of the new Chamber of Deputies on November 8, confirmed Ales Cimbala, a spokesperson for the Prague City Prosecutor's Office, to the Czech News Agency.

+Saroch was originally supposed to make a decision on the police's motion to file charges by October 20, but given that Babis regained his seat in the house after the general election with an MP´s immunity, his prosecution is now again suspended.

 "The public prosecutor's office is bound only by the Criminal Procedure Code in its activities, and for that reason it must now respect the fact that one of the accused persons has regained his parliamentary mandate and the immunity that goes with it.
 No criminal proceedings can currently be taken against this person,” Cimbala explained.

-Saroch was originally supposed to make a decision on the police's motion to file charges by October 20, but given that Babis regained his seat in the house after the general election with an MP´s immunity, his prosecution is now again suspended.
-Today's decision to move to lift Babis' immunity does not necessarily mean that Saroch agrees that there is now enough evidence to go to trial.

-“The Chamber of Deputies will be asked to extradite this person for further criminal prosecution following the establishment of the relevant bodies of the Chamber," Cimbala added.
+“The Chamber of Deputies will be asked to make this person available for further criminal prosecution following the establishment of the relevant bodies of the Chamber," Cimbala added.

+The decision to ask for the lifting of Babis' immunity does not necessarily mean that Saroch agrees that there is now enough evidence to go to trial.
+However, it indicates that events are now moving in that direction.

+"The request by the Prague prosecutor to lift Babiš’s immunity is an interesting development, simply because if the prosecutor had decided that Mr Babiš should not be sent to court, should not be prosecuted, he would probably not ask for this," political commentator Jiri Pehe told Radio Prague International.
+“His move seems to suggest that he is seriously thinking about sending Mr Babiš to court, to actually send his entire case higher, so to speak."

+The six-year-old case has been repeatedly held up, giving rise to suspicions that Babis has interefered with its progress.
+Saroch's predecessor had resigned, complaining of interference by ANO’s justice minister, who had herself been appointed in place of an insufficiently loyal predecessor.
 The Chamber of Deputies has already handed Babis over for prosecution twice, first in September 2017 and then in January 2018 after the elections in which Babis was re-elected.

-Saroch returned the case to the police for further investigation at the beginning of September, due to the uncovering of new information.
-His predecessor had resigned, complaining of interference by ANO’s justice minister, who had herself been appointed in place of an insufficiently loyal predecessor.
+Saroch returned the case to the police for further investigation at the beginning of September, ostensibly due to the uncovering of new information, ensuring that the issue was shelved until after the general election on October 8-9.

+It had been expected that Saroch – who before he became acting supreme public prosecutor had said there was not enough evidence to prosecute Babis – would drop the case after the election hubbub was over, but the defeat of Babis in those elections may have changed matters.

 Both Babis and his family have been charged as part of the investigation into allegations of how €2.3mn in EU funds were allegedly falsely obtained by the Stork’s Nest conference centre, for which Babis' son Andrej Babis junior was one of the nominal owners.